Supakornn/notebook/content/index.md

 I'm a student at [sit,kmutt](https://sit.kmutt.ac.th/) who loves tinkering with code and learning new things.
 I enjoy software development, cybersecurity (especially CTFs), and exploring different programming languages and frameworks.

 This website is my way of learning in public - sharing what I discover along the way.
 If something I wrote helps you or if you want to chat about any topic here, that would make me really happy!
-Feel free to reach out to me on [X](https://x.com/Supak0rnn) or whatever platform you prefer.
+Feel free to reach out to me on whatever platfrom you prefer.

 #### How this works